kstojanovski/java-multithreading/objects-low-level.md

   * Tests whether this thread has been interrupted.
 * void	setPriority(int newPriority)
   * Changes the priority of this thread.
+    * The priorities are platform dependent, means they behave differenty on diffrent platforms.
 * void	setName(String name)
   * Changes the name of this thread to be equal to the argument name.
 * void	setDaemon(boolean on)